borntofrappe/flutter-dev/material_design/README.md

 ## Material Components Basics

-[The first codelab](https://codelabs.developers.google.com/codelabs/mdc-101-flutter) focused on the components for the login page.
+[The first codelab](https://codelabs.developers.google.com/codelabs/mdc-101-flutter) focuses on the components for the login page.

 ### Setup